rafzarf/demo-ksj-defacing/README.md

 - Understand how attackers exploit file upload vulnerabilities to deface a website and how to protect against such attacks.
 - One of the requirements for the KSJ assignment.

+> Go to the `defaced` branch, if you want to get to know how the folder tree changed after defaced.

 ## Table of Contents